-by WEX Health
+by WEX Benefits

-A flexible spending account (FSA) lets you save money by setting aside pre-tax dollars to pay for eligible medical, dental, vision and dependent care expenses incurred by you, your spouse or your eligible dependents.
+A flexible spending account (FSA) allows participants to save money by setting aside pre-tax dollars to pay for eligible medical, dental, vision and dependent care expenses incurred by you, your spouse, or your eligible dependents.

 There are four common types of accounts:

 - Medical FSA, which covers eligible medical, dental and vision expenses.